Edited by Kathryn Foley

 To be clear, I am not a foodie.
 My priorities lie in seeing shows and performances or going to museums, but I do love good food and I am constantly fascinated by trying new dishes.
 I could be encouraging you towards New York-style foods like bagels, pizza, clam chowder, all of which I’ve eaten (they are delicious, please try them), or recommending the trendy restaurants in midtown and cool restaurants in Brooklyn, but you can find information on that all over the internet.
 So I am sharing with you the restaurants that I remember with my stomach: E.A.K Ramen, Taco Mahal, Hi-Collar, Momofuku.
 My first encounter with Korean food ever was in New York, and the multiple Korean restaurants I have been to in the years have all been incredible.
 Korean food in New York is the real deal, so don’t miss out on trying some while you’re in town!

-Whenever I travel to a new city, I check if there is a free museum day, or a day that the museum is open longer hours as I find that those are the best times to go.
+Whenever I travel to a new city, I check if there is a free museum day or a day that the museum is open longer hours as I find that those are the best times to go.
 And if you’re looking for free things to do in New York, free museum Fridays are a great option!
 But you can seriously find a free day almost everywhere.
-I try to always go to the Solomon R. Guggenheim (I am a sucker for architecture), the New Museum, the MoMA PS1 and the Brooklyn Museum.
-I’m interested in contemporary and experimental art, and I look for institutions and organisations that are trying to work against colonisation, appropriation and tokenisation.
-The MoMA, the Metropolitan Museum of Art and the Whitney are also incredible on a different level, and there are some like the Bronx Museum of Art which are always free.
+I try to always go to Solomon R. Guggenheim (I am a sucker for architecture), the New Museum, the MoMA PS1, and the Brooklyn Museum.
+I’m interested in contemporary and experimental art, and I look for institutions and organizations that are trying to work against colonization, appropriation, and tokenization.
+The MoMA, the Metropolitan Museum of Art, and the Whitney are also incredible on a different level, and there are some like the Bronx Museum of Art which are always free.
 Who said you can’t find free things to do in New York!

-Get lost in New York’s neighbourhoods.
-Take the metro to a place you’ve never been or a neighbourhood you want to adventure in and just spend as many hours as you have just walking around, exploring and seeing where your desires and needs lead you.
-Sure, get disorientated in Times Square and stroll though Central Park, but go to Williamsburg, Greenwich Village, Harlem, Little Italy and wherever else takes your fancy.
-You can only discover the incredible diversity of the city’s culture, cuisine and community by exploring districts like these.
-Each neighbourhood really does have its own personality.
+Get lost in New York’s neighborhoods.
+Take the metro to a place you’ve never been or a neighborhood you want to adventure in and just spend as many hours as you have just walking around, exploring, and seeing where your desires and needs lead you.
+Sure, get disorientated in Times Square and stroll through Central Park, but go to Williamsburg, Greenwich Village, Harlem, Little Italy, and wherever else takes your fancy.
+You can only discover the incredible diversity of the city’s culture, cuisine, and community by exploring districts like these.
+Each neighborhood really does have its own personality.
 I loved Williamsburg, and it’s true that these days everyone wants to come here, party, ride around on a bike and check out the latest hipster bars, but get past this and there’s still a whole lot of soul.
 If you’re wondering where to stay in New York City, getting out of Manhattan would be my recommendation, and who knows, maybe you’ll fall in love with the area like I did!

 Experimental arts scene